charmed-hpc/filesystem-charms/CONTRIBUTING.md

-# Contributing to the filesystem-client-operator repository
+# Contributing to the filesystem-charms repository

 Do you want to contribute to the repository?
 You've come to the right place then! __Here is how you can get involved.__